sannysri/WordPress-Auto-Featured-Image/readme.md

 Now, every time you publish or modify a post without a thumbnail, this plugin will automatically set the default image you've chosen.

 Enhance your workflow with WP Default Featured Image today!

+## WordPress Repository

+Find more about the plugin on [WordPress Repository](https://wordpress.org/plugins/wp-auto-featured-image/).